top of page

 Every dish, chair, picture,and employee is another story.
 Stacy Sullivan, my better half, had a vision and pulled me along.
 She placed phone calls and just generally kept me motivated.
 She is easily the biggest reason there was a door to open.
 Charcuterie by Paradox, a place that encouraged me to play with my food.
 The pork for the charcuterie is sourced from Como, Mississippi.
 My dad was from Como.
 The asian flair, an obvious nod to more than two decades at Tsunami with Chef Ben Smith.
 The Cake Roll, obviously a shout out to my sushi sensei Chef Marisa Baggett and was an idea from the head and heart of that lovely wife and her cousin Leslie.
 Fresh bread, Donnny Graham the man that lit the flame of my passion always spoke fondly of his baking days.
 And so many more stories.
 So come in and chat with us and learn more about me, my family and my passion.

-Grab & Go to Take & Bake
+Take & Bake

 bottom of page